factscript/factscript/README.md

-# lang
+# Factscript
 [![Build Status](https://travis-ci.com/factdriven/lang.svg?branch=master)](https://travis-ci.com/factdriven/lang)

 # Getting started

-This tutorial will walk you through creating a very simple process definition in Flow language and deploying and executing it in Camunda.
+This tutorial will walk you through creating a very simple process definition in Facscript and deploying and executing it in Camunda.

 First, clone this repository and open it in an IDE such as IntelliJ IDEA.